RQ

 Working at Height Regulations 2005

-These regulations require that scaffolding is:
+These regulations require that scaffolding is - full guidance is available from the HSE:

 • Erected and dismantled by competent persons (CISRS-trained scaffolders)